mlynar-czyk/Longevity-Risk-adjusted-Global-Age/README.md

 * NOTE: Sometimes, the RStudio window may fail to open with a timeout error.
 If this happens, try again, or restart the Codepace.

-For some unknown reason packrat doesn't work out-of-the-box under Codespace, you should use renv :
+For some unknown reason [packrat](https://rstudio.github.io/packrat/) doesn't seem to be working out-of-the-box under Codespace, you should use [renv](https://rstudio.github.io/renv/articles/renv.html) instead :

 - Open the `Mosh-Book.Rproj` file
 - Run `install.packages("renv")`